Changes and Choices

 At the end of the day, our lives are literally “groundless”.
 The solidity and permanence that we think is there is just an illusion.
 Holding onto everything we think is solid, dependable, reliable, and secure turns out to be as elusive as trying to catch the wind.

-So how do we make changes in our lives?
+You might be asking yourself the question, “how do I make changes my life?”
 The trick is to embrace this groundlessness and try to experience it as a joyful release into a freedom that we didn’t know was possible.
 Because by resisting change, we are resisting how the world actually works.

 The great Buddhist master Chogyam Trungpa once famously said; “The bad news is you are falling through the air, nothing to hang on to, no parachute.
 The good news is there is no ground.”
 How liberating is that?